otrack/cloud-computing-infrastructures/scaling/README.md

 # Scaling horizontally a web service

 *<Disclaimer>*
-This practical assumes that you know the basics of Kubernetes and have a cluster at your disposal with `kubectl` properly set-up.
+_disclaimer:_ This practical assumes that you know the basics of Kubernetes and have a cluster at your disposal with `kubectl` properly set-up.
 *</Disclaimer>*

 We are interested in scaling-up a web service named Pdfmagic.